 Identifying credit report errors is one piece of the puzzle; you also need to fix them so your credit record gets back to normal.
 As the authorized user of the account, disputing any form of incorrect information in your credit report is your right.
 Follow this step-by-step guide to correct credit report errors on time.

 - Get prepared to dispute credit report errors by gathering related documents to your credit account.
 If you're dealing with an incorrect account details issue, you need to have proof of identification, receipts, statements, and other relevant records.

 - Contact the credit bureaus (Equifax and TransUnion) and fill all necessary forms to report the error.
 Under the Fair Credit Reporting Act, the credit bureau must investigate your dispute and provide an update within 30 days.
 Your credit reporting company will cross-check your claim before making any requested updates to your records.

 - If the process is slow, you can speed things up by contacting your creditor.
-For example, if you have a payday loan, get in touch with your direct payday lender to resolve the issue and update your records with the credit reporting agency.
+For example, if you have a loan, get in touch with your money lender to resolve the issue and update your records with the credit reporting agency.

 - To build a stronger case, consider adding a consumer statement or dispute letter to your report.
 You can also file a complaint to your provincial consumer affairs office if you feel the credit bureau cannot handle the case.

 Ignoring credit report errors can ruin the good credit score you've worked so hard to build.
 No matter how minor the error appears to be, make sure you check in with the appropriate financial institutions to resolve it as soon as possible.
 This is the best way to boost your financial health as a Canadian.